vickneee/node.js/README.md

 	node --version

-With the installation of Node.js, Npm is included.
+With the installation of node.js, npm is included.
 You can check to see if npm was properly installed:

 	npm --version